 Check CPU Temperature on Your PC for Optimal Performance

 You can check CPU temperature either in your computer’s BIOS/UEFI or through third-party software, because Windows does not offer a built-in tool for that.
-So without further ado, let’s see how you can check CPU temperature on your PC for optimal performance.
+High CPU temps affect both laptops and desktops, and the methods we will describe below apply equally to both.
+So without further ado, let’s see how you can check CPU temperature on your laptop or desktop computer for optimal performance.

 1. Check CPU Temperature in the BIOS